-Snowshoeing has been around for thousands of years and is a great way for girls of all ages to get outdoors in the winter.
-Snowshoeing extends the hiking season into winter and lets girls enjoy their favorite trails and parks in a new way.
+Snowshoeing has been around for thousands of years and likely originated in Central Asia.
+It's a great way for Girl Scouts of all ages to get outdoors in the winter.
+Snowshoeing extends the hiking season into winter and lets them enjoy their favorite trails and parks in a new way.
 Best of all, all ages and ability levels can enjoy the sport together.

 As the saying goes, "If you can walk, you can snowshoe."
 The learning curve is much shorter than it is for skiing or snowboarding.
-Snowshoeing outings can be a good winter adventure for younger girls before advancing to skiing or snowboarding.
+Snowshoeing outings can be a good winter adventure for younger Girl Scouts before advancing to skiing or snowboarding.